 - 1. Unscrew the cone shaped cover from the EX enclosure. - 2.
 Separate the shielding from the wires of the cables. - 3.
 Strip the end of wires no greater than 1/4" - 4.
 Insert the stripped end of wires into the appropriate slots of the terminal block - 5.
 Ensure the positive and negative terminals of the power supply are connected to the appropriate terminals of the terminal block as marked. - 6.
-Tighten the screws and ensure the wires are properly secured. - 7.
-Connect the shielding of the cable to the ground screw inside of the enclosure. - 8.
-Follow the same procedure and establish 4-20 mA signal measurement as described above
+Tighten the screws and ensure the wires are properly secured.

-9. Replace the cover.
+- 7. Connect the shielding of the cable to the ground screw inside of the enclosure. - Follow the same procedure and establish alarm relays and 4-20 mA signal connections with appropriate terminals - Replace the cover.